ansible/ansible/docs/docsite/rst/user_guide/playbooks_variables.rst

     password: magic

 .. note::
    You can keep per-host and per-group variables in similar files.
-To know how to organize your variables, see :ref:`splitting_out_vars`.
+To learn about organizing your variables, see :ref:`splitting_out_vars`.

 .. _passing_variables_on_the_command_line: